rems-project/cn-lsp-server/THIRD_PARTY_FILES.md

 BSD 2-Clause License:
 * `src/cn.ml`

-All other parts on CN LSP Server are released under a mixed BSD-2-Clause and ISC license.
+All other parts involve adapted code, with the new code subject to the above BSD 2-Clause licence and the original code subject to its ISC licence.

 ISC License